dsan-gu/lab-spark-cluster/README.md

 ## Overview

 This lab provides hands-on experience with setting up and managing a distributed Apache Spark cluster on Amazon EC2.
-You will learn how to create, configure, and use a Spark cluster through three progressive steps:
+You will learn how to create, configure, and use a Spark cluster through three progressive problems:

 1. **Manual Setup** - Build cluster step-by-step to understand all components
 2. **Automated Setup** - Use automation scripts for rapid deployment